devbarot2003/content_based_filtering_of_moods/README.md

 method tailors recommendations to match users' emotional states and preferences.
 It involves techniques such as sentiment analysis, natural<br>
 language processing, and emotional profiling to understand the emotional resonance of content.
 Content-based filtering of emotions aims to<br>
 enhance user satisfaction and engagement by delivering emotionally relevant recommendations tailored to individual preferences.
+<br><br>
+Note: Give 3-4 minutes of time in the starting to the app to get started, and after giving the user input, wait for another 3-4 mins. to see the output.